 Michael, who planned the trip, wanted to create diverse opportunities for our group to connect with each other but also see all the awesome things China has to offer.
 This is one of the reasons he chose Mt.
 Emei.
 He had climbed it before so he knew it had beautiful sights and would be a great spiritual experience for the team.

 The number of stairs is amazing.
-Thousands and thousands.
+Thousands and thousands of stairs as you hike up the mountain.
 It is nicely paved and kept very clean.

 Above the halfway point, the views start to get increasingly impressive.
 Here are a few pictures that I took during Day 2.

 Mt.
 Emei is home to more than 30 Buddhist temples.
 Many of them offer simple accommodation at a reasonable price.